-However, it is now illegal and is even classified as a Schedule I drug by the Food and Drug Administration.1 Because of this, the use of ibogaine for medical purposes is also banned in the U.S.
+However, ibogaine is now illegal and is even classified as a Schedule I drug by the Food and Drug Administration.1 Because of this, the use of ibogaine for medical purposes is also banned in the U.S.

-It is interesting that even though ibogaine is illegal in the U.S., there are actually several other countries where ibogaine is legal and used to help recover from addictions.
+It is interesting that even though ibogaine is illegal in the U.S., there are actually several other countries where ibogaine is legal and used to help people recover from addictions.

 How Does Ibogaine Work?

 The question that remains in everyone’s mind is whether or not the drug actually works.
 Numerous studies conducted throughout the world in the 1980s and 1990s showed evidence to support that ibogaine can cure drug and alcohol addiction.1,2,4

 So, what did the studies find?
 First, they found that ibogaine acts on 3 different parts of the brain that are associated with dopamine production and release.